-NordVPN’s client features a well-designed user interface which makes everything relatively straightforward, and it’s worth noting that the service is P2P-friendly.
-The provider also offers a number of ‘Double VPN’ servers which pass your data through two separate VPN servers as opposed to just the one, for extra security.
+NordVPN’s client features a well-designed user interface which makes everything relatively straightforward, and it’s worth noting that the service is P2P-friendly (there are 11 P2P servers for Australia).
 The KEv2/IPsec, OpenVPN, PPTP and L2TP protocols are supported, and encrypted traffic can be routed over the Tor network.
 Furthermore, the firm has a strict ‘no logs’ policy.

 There is a notable flaw here, namely that you can only have one device on the same server using the same protocol – in other words, you can only have four devices hooked up to one server (and they must all use different protocols).

 The provider offers a free 7-day trial which you have to request via an email.
 The monthly plan is rather expensive so go for the 1-year plan as it offers the best value for money.
 The packages available are:

 - [US$5.75 a month] 12-months - US$69

 Number of servers: 150+ | Server locations: 142 | IP addresses: N/A | Maximum devices supported: 5

 SlickVPN has servers located in both Melbourne and Sydney, and it delivers acceptable download and upload speeds on the performance front.
 If there’s a weak point here, it’s client support – there are no mobile apps, with only Windows and Mac software.
 We also found the setup process a little troublesome using the Windows client.